Death of Marilyn Monroe: Background

-For several years heading into the early 1960s, Marilyn Monroe had been dependent on amphetamines, barbiturates and alcohol, and she experienced various mental health problems that included depression, anxiety, low self-esteem, and chronic insomnia.
+For several years heading into the early 1960s, Marilyn Monroe had been dependent on amphetamines, barbiturates and alcohol, and she experienced various mental health problems that included depression, anxiety, low self-esteem and chronic insomnia.
 Monroe had acquired a reputation for being difficult to work with, and she frequently delayed productions by being late to film sets in addition to having trouble remembering her lines.
-She also had an FBI file open since 1956 due to her "problematic" relationships with accused communists.
+She also had an FBI file open since 1956 due to her "problematic" relationship with accused communist, author Arthur Miller.

 By 1960, Monroe's behavior was adversely affecting her career.
 For example, although she was the preferred choice of author Truman Capote to play Holly Golightly in the film adaptation of Breakfast at Tiffany's, Paramount Pictures declined to cast her due to fear that she would complicate the film's production.
-The two films Monroe completed in the 1960s, Let's Make Love (1960) and The Misfits (1961), were both commercial failures.
-During the filming of the latter she had had to spend a week detoxing in a hospital.
-Her third marriage, to author Arthur Miller, also ended in divorce in January 1961.
+The last film Monroe completed, The Misfits (1961), was a commercial failure.
+During the filming she had had to spend a week detoxing in a hospital.
+Her third marriage, to Arthur Miller, also ended in divorce in January 1961.

 Instead of working, Monroe spent a large part of 1961 preoccupied with health problems and did not work on any new film projects.
 She underwent surgery for her endometriosis and a cholecystectomy, and spent four weeks in hospital care—including a brief stint in a mental ward—for depression.
 Later in 1961, she moved back to Los Angeles after six years in Manhattan; she purchased a Spanish hacienda-style house at 12305 Fifth Helena Drive in Brentwood.
 In early 1962, she received a "World Film Favorite" Golden Globe award and began to shoot a new film, Something's Got to Give, a remake of My Favorite Wife (1940).